-- (a) Maximum Discharge Flow is the highest daily measured flow for any 24-hour period during a calendar month. - (b) Boiler maintenance drainage volumes are included in quantities for daily average and daily maximum flows - (c) Average Daily Flow is calculated as the total discharge during a calendar month divided by the number of calendar days in that month.
-The actual number of discharges is not recorded. - (d) On May 16, 2023 a panel migration and firmware update were completed on the digital controller used to log flow data.
-During the datalogger panel migration flow data was lost from May 6, 2023 to May 31, 2023.
-Data used to compile maximum and average flows was analyzed from May 1, 2023 to May 5, 2023.
+(a) Maximum Discharge Flow is the highest daily measured flow for any 24-hour period during a calendar month.

+(b) Boiler maintenance drainage volumes are included in quantities for daily average and daily maximum flows

+(c) Average Daily Flow is calculated as the total discharge during a calendar month divided by the number of calendar days in that month.
+The actual number of discharges is not recorded.

+(d) Phase monitor relay went bad on July 21, 2023, causing a loss of power to controller providing false readings.
+Relay was replaced on August 7, 2023.
+Notification sent to Ecology.

+(e) Datalogger failed to record cooling tower lift station flow data on December 9 and 11, 2023.
+Flow was estimated by averaging flows before and after data loss.
+Notification sent to Ecology.